 At a Glance

-When building your test plan, you have the option to include general Tasks for your participants to complete.
-Tasks allow you to give participants something to do, like “Find the employee resource page on the website” or “Book a roundtrip ticket.”
+When building your test plan, you have the option to include general Tasks for your contributors to complete.
+Tasks allow you to give contributors something to do, like “Find the employee resource page on the website” or “Book a roundtrip ticket.”
 The results can help you measure the ease of completing an action or navigating a platform.

 How to Set Up Your Task